kin-labs/kin-demo-python-sdk/README.md

 ## Front End
-This Kin BE Demo Server is compatible with our [Kin SDK Front End](https://github.com/kin-labs/kin-demo-web-sdk-and-server-fe)
+This Kin BE Demo Server is compatible with our [Kin DApp Playground](https://github.com/kin-starters/kin-dapp-playground)

 ## Prep
 - Your App is registered on the [Kin Developer Portal](https://portal.kin.org/) so you can take advantage of the [Kin Rewards Engine](https://developer.kin.org/docs/the-kre-explained/) and get your App Index